Social commerce strategies: from browsing to buying on social media

 • Visually appealing products perform best: fashion, beauty, food, home decor, and lifestyle products.
 Products that tell stories or have emotional value also work well.
 B2B products can be successful on LinkedIn with the right approach.

 • Follow the 80/20 rule: 80% of your content should offer value (entertainment, education, inspiration) and only 20% should be directly sales-oriented.
-Focus on storytelling, behind-the-scenes content, and community building to build authentic relationships before you sell.
+Focus on storytelling, behind-the-scenes content, and community building to build authentic relationships before selling.

 Next